This post may contain affiliate links. Please read our disclosure policy.

 an aperol spritz on a brown table next to a bottle of prosecco, club soda and aperol.

-• Prosecco: Any dry sparkling wine can be used in place of Prosecco.
-Cava or champagne would also work well.
+• Prosecco: Use any dry sparkling wine.
+Cava or Champagne also work well.

 Recipe Variations